cairo-book/cairo-book/src/ch05-03-method-syntax.md

 ```

 To call the `square` associated function, we use the `::` syntax with the struct name;
-`let sq = Rectangle::square(3);` is an example.
+`let sq = RectangleTrait::square(3);` is an example.
 This function is namespaced by
-the struct: the `::` syntax is used for both associated functions and
+the trait: the `::` syntax is used for both associated functions and
 namespaces created by modules.
 We’ll discuss modules in [Chapter
 7][modules].